 Artificial Intelligence (AI) and the literature review process: Data extraction

 Data extraction tools automatically identify data within a paper and save it into a table or spreadsheet.
 However, whereas most natural language processing research has examined the screening phase of systematic literature reviews, far fewer have investigated the data extraction phase.
 There were just 26 articles relating to this topic from January 2000 to January 2015 (Jonnalagadda et al., 2015).
-Yet these tools can save you a considerable amount of time.
+Pdf readers can be helpful in giving you a quick summary of an article in pdf.
+Tools such as Google Scholar Pdf Reader can potentially save you a considerable amount of time.
+However, you may want to specify what data you would like to be extracted.
+The systematic literature review by Clark et al. (2025) found that generative AI tools perform well in extracting data such as publication year, country or numerical data such as participant numbers, but they perform less effectively when extracting more complex data such as outcome data or descriptions of interventions.

 The NICE Position Statement on the use of AI in evidence generation from August 2024 recognizes in clause 19 that LLMs could be used to automate data extraction from published quantitative and qualitative studies by inputting prompts into the AI tool to generate the preferred output.
 However, it acknowledges that this is less well established than the use of AI tools in other aspects of the review process.